Accommodations and Services for Students with disabilities

 Students are responsible for notifying the Office of Disability Services if difficulties arise during the course of the semester.
 Students must also work closely with the office when ongoing support services are being provided such as sign language interpreters, alternative format materials or transportation.
-Failure to keep in communication or adhere to reasonable expectation for responsible use of accommodations and services may result in suspension or termination of services.
+Failure to keep in communication or adhere to reasonable expectations for responsible use of accommodations and services may result in suspension of services.

 Smith College does not provide testing for learning disabilities or ADHD, but Smith's student health insurance offers coverage for some of these costs.
 Please consult the student health insurance provider.
 We also do not provide specialized LD tutors, academic or personal coaching, or case management.
 Individuals who need this type of support will be referred to appropriate resources in the community to the extent that they are available.